Storyline lets you build and publish Alexa skills without coding

 As the company describes it, they’re building the “Weebly for voice apps” – a reference to the drag-and-drop website building platform that’s now a popular way for non-developers to create websites without code.

-Storyline was co-founded in September 2017 by Vasili Shynkarenka (CEO) and Maxim Abramchunck (CTO).
+Storyline was co-founded in September 2017 by Vasili Shynkarenka (CEO) and Maksim Abramchuk (CTO).
 Hailing from Belarus, the two had previously run a software development agency that built chat-based applications, including chatbots and voice apps, for their clients.

 Their work led them to come up with Storyline, explains Vasili.